The cost of braces can vary significantly from person to person depending on:

 Age becomes a factor in the total cost of braces for the reasons noted above: younger patients with developing jaws may require more appointments and adjustments than adolescents or adults in order to move a forming jaw and teeth.
 Older adults who wore braces as adolescents are more likely to need minor adjustments to straighten teeth that have moved over the years.

 Some areas of the country have higher living costs than other areas.
 Orthodontist fees often reflect those differences due to higher overhead costs and staffing costs.
-Your goal is to find an orthodontist within your area that matches your budget or financing plan.
+Your goal is to find an orthodontist within your area that matches your budget or financing plan as you will need to visit the office periodically during your treatment plan.

 Moving Forward with Confidence